Glossary

 Since it is preferable to avoid waste rather than treat it or dispose of it after its production, synthetic arrangements for the use and production of chemicals with the least possible amount of toxicity should be established.

-• Circular Economy Green Marketing
+• Circular Economy Legislation

 Biomimicry